On a new prediction of Causal Quantum Mechanics for the two-slit interference experiment with electrons: Photon emission in the Causal approach

 And so on for the others wells, see table I. In this way in the case of a current as J\"{o}nsson's experiment it is obtained an emission power several orders of magnitude greater than that obtained before for a current as Tonomura's experiment and therefore, the emitted radiation will have a greater probability of being detected in an experiment like the one described.
 The radiation emitted by the electron reaches the screen before it and, if it is not too attenuated, we think it could be detected by an appropriate antenna after passing through it.

-To have a brief idea of how difficult it could be to measure powers as small as those obtained we can compare, for example, with the flux power of the cosmic microwave background radiation (CMBR): the average flux power arises from the Stefan-Boltzman law for the temperature $T = 2.73 ºK$ resulting in $ 3.15\times10^{-6}W/m^2 $.
-In our case, using the value for the first valley $ P_ {1J} $ and considering that the emission of radiation occurs predominantly along the valleys towards the screen, the radiation will strike on a small surface determined by the separation of the fringes (say $7000\si{\angstrom}$ [3]) and the height of the screen, say 10 times the separation of the fringes.
-This gives a flow of $\approx 1.85\times10^{-6}W/m^2$ which is comparable to the CMBR flux.
-For the radiation coming from the other valleys the flux power is even less.
+To have a brief idea of how difficult it could be to measure powers as small as those obtained we can compare, for example, with the flux power of the cosmic microwave background radiation (CMBR): the average flux power arises from the Stefan-Boltzman law for the temperature $T = 2.73 K$ resulting in $ 3.15\times10^{-6}W/m^2 $.
+In our case, using the value for the first valley $ P_ {1J} $ (J\"{o}nsson's current) and considering that the emission of radiation occurs predominantly along the valleys towards the screen, the radiation will strike on a small surface determined by the separation of the fringes (say $7000 \mathrm{\AA}$ [3]) and the height of the screen, say 10 times the separation of the fringes.
+This gives a flow of $\approx 2.59\times10^{-5}W/m^2$ which is only an order greater than the CMBR flux.
+For the radiation coming from the other valleys the flux power is even less, and even lower in the case of an experiment with Tonomura`s current.

+An experimental arrangement that could eventually allow the detection of the predicted microwaves is one that amplifies them through a MASER.
+The region of the screen, which is where the expected microwave emission is greatest, should be able to be arranged so that they feed, along with the input signal, the Maser's resonance chamber.
+In this way, the predicted microwaves should produce disturbances in the output signals, normally amplified \cite{maser}.